monch1962/kube-local-env/README.md

 It should be possible to set up certificate workflows that are agnostic with respect to certificate authority, so the same workflow can be implemented in both a local dev environment as well as a production pipeline and configured to use the appropriate CA for each environment.
 To do this, the certificate authority could be configured via e.g. environment variable, ConfigMap or kustomize, with a different value for each environment.
 Implementing that level of detail is best worked out for specific use cases.

+## Suggested usage

+In general, you probably want to install your code to its own dedicated namespace on your local Kubernetes cluster.
+This allows you to use the same node names as will be used in production, and thus remove a key point of difference between your environments.

+### API functional testing

+Tools such as Karate can be run inside a container, and GitOps processes can be used to re-run Karate tests each time changes are applied to a repo.

+### UI functional testing

+UI automation tools such as Playwright and Puppeteer can be configured to run headless.
+Online patterns exist to run either tool in headless mode inside a container.

+It is possible to deploy e.g. Playwright on a separate node in your local Kubernetes environment.
+It's also possible to create a Kubernetes BatchJob to start this node and execute tests, and link it to a GitOps workflow so the BatchJob (i.e. your UI test cases) executes whenever new UI tests are merged to a specific repo branch.

+#### Testing against stubbed backends

+You may wish to deploy a tool such as Hoverfly (https://hoverfly.io) to its own namespace on your Kubernetes dev environment, then use Hoverfly as a stub engine when testing your application.
+This approach will allow you to implement version control and GitOps workflows for your Hoverfly configurations, separate from your application code and config.

+### Performance testing

+Various tools such as SpeedScale, Gatling, Locust, k6 are all well-suited to running in a Kubernetes environment.
+Information for configuring these tools in a Kubernetes context are available in several different places.

+Note that you will likely encounter problems if you try to run production-like performance workloads on a laptop Kubernetes environment.
+A local Kubernetes environment is best suited to writing, executing & debugging performance tests at very low volumes, then those volumes can be increased to run the same tests in a more production-sized environment.

 ## FAQs

 ### How do I recover my Kube environment after a reboot?